Jacob Balthasar Peeters: Life

-A Jacobus Peeters was registered in the guild year 1672–72 at the Antwerp Guild of Saint Luke as a pupil of the painter Peter van de Velde.
-A Jacobus Peeters is also mentioned as a pupil in the guild year 1675–76.It is not clear with which of these pupils Jacob Balthasar Peeters should be identified but it is more likely he was the latter one.
-On 28 May 1683, his mother and the marine and landscape painter Hendrik van Minderhout entered into a one-year contract pursuant to which van Minderhout was to teach Jacob to draw and paint.
+A Jacobus Peeters, registered at the Antwerp Guild of Saint Luke as a pupil of the marine painter Peter van de Velde in the guild year 1672–1773, became a master in the Guild as a 'wijnmeester' (i.e. the son of a master) in the guild year 1680-1681.
+Another Jacobus Peeters, registered as a pupil in the Antwerp Guild in the guild year 1675–76, was admitted as a 'wijnmeester' in the guild year 1688-1689.
+It is not clear with which of these two masters can be identified with Jacob Balthasar Peeters.
+On 28 May 1683, his mother and the marine and landscape painter Hendrik van Minderhout entered into a one-year contract pursuant to which van Minderhout was to teach Jacob, who was 22 years old at the time, to draw and paint.
 The contract further stipulated that "He will learn for a year, in the summer from 7am to 6pm, in the winter from 8am until the fall of darkness.
 He will paint landscapes and staffage.
 Outside of his working hours he is allowed to draw, sketch and paint after the works of his master, also on Sundays and holidays, for his own profit.
 The cost is 100 guilder, a possible second term costs 15 Flemish pounds.

-In the guild year 1688–1689 Peeters became a master in the Guild as a 'wijnmeester', i.e. the son of a master.
 Elected in 1695 to serve as dean of the Guild, he preferred to pay the fixed contribution of 360 guilders to be exempted from this charge.
 He may possibly be identified with the Jacobus Peeters constschilder (painter) who makes together with his wife Barbara Christina Witten a will on 7 June 1699, while living on Kipdorp near the St. James Church.
-If that is the case, the couple had at least one son Henricus Josephus who was an Augustine monk in Antwerp.
+This couple had between 1699 en 1713 10 children who were all baptized in the St. James' Church, Antwerp.
+Only three were still alive at the time of death of their parents.
+Their son Henricus Josephus became an Augustine monk in Antwerp.
+On 1 March 1727, Peeters and his wife purchased the Sint-Cathelijne house in Kipdorp (now known as Sint-Jacobsmarkt) which was adjacent to the cemetery of the St. James Church.

-His pupils included Jan-Baptist van Isschot, Jan Baptist van der Straeten, Jan Carel Vierpeyl, Rombaut Bacx and Nicolaas Gillis.
+His pupils included Rombaut Bacx (from guild year 1692-93) and Jan-Baptist van Isschot, Jan Carel Vierpeyl and Nicolaas Gillis (from guild year 1697-98).
+Jan Baptist van der Straeten, a painter known for architectural views of fantastic palaces not unlike those created by Jacob Baltasar Peeters, was registered in the guild year 1685–1686 at the Antwerp Guild of Saint Luke as a pupil of a Peeters, which may have been Jacob Baltasar Peeters.
+This assumes that Jacob Baltasar Peeters was the Jacob Peeters who registered as a pupil at the Antwerp Guild of Saint Luke in the guild year 1672–1773.